arcan1s/ahriman/docs/architecture.rst

 In addition, web service checks the source socket used.
 In case if it belongs to ``socket.AF_UNIX`` family, it will skip any further checks considering the request to be performed in safe environment (e.g. on the same physical machine).
 This feature, in particular is being used by the reporter instances in case if socket address is set in configuration.

-In order to configure users there are special commands.
+In order to configure users there are special subcommands.

 Triggers
 ^^^^^^^^